 For help with research, citing or copyright issues, ask Hazel Plante by email or set up a consultation email@example.com.
 If you need help right away, you can get help (in person, by phone, via instant message) through the Ask A Librarian page.

 Purpose of the literature search

-For Project Part II, you need to write your paper in the format of a scientific journal article.
+For your project, you need to write your paper in the format of a scientific journal article.
 This includes an introduction and discussion section.
 The introduction and discussion require that you do a literature search.

 - For the introduction, you need to find sources that will tell you what is currently known and unknown.